-The total number of Shop Stewards allowed for this Unit shall be ten (10).
-The County and Union agree that they Shop Steward's area of responsibility is limited to their own department.
+The total number of Shop Stewards allowed for this Unit shall be twenty (20).
+The County and Union agree that the Shop Steward's area of responsibility is limited to their own department.

 If a Steward promotes, demotes, or otherwise leaves the work location, the Union shall have the right to appoint a replacement.